Best Golf Mats

 Click here to learn more about the Rukket Tri-Turf Golf hitting mat.

-Champkey Premium Tri-Turf Hitting Mat
+Champkey Premium Dual-Turf Hitting Mat

 If you’re looking for a small training mat but want different types of grass (instead of a one size fits all mat), the Chapmpkey is one of the best options.
 You can practice any type of shot with this mat as they have rough, fairway, and the ability to tee up the ball as well.